Thomas Guide: Acquisition by Rand McNally; decline

 Because sales of its last produced guidebooks for Washington, D.C., and Virginia did not sell as expected and much money was lost on the website store design, the company was in major debt.
 The company also intended to conquer the East Coast, but failed to compete against existing mapmakers there.
 It was purchased by and became a wholly owned subsidiary of Rand McNally in 1999.

 The company made radical changes in operation beginning in November 2003, and let go many of Thomas Brothers' most skilled cartographers and employees.
 The Rand McNally CEO announced all Irvine data edits would be outsourced to Bangalore, India.
 The remaining Irvine employees would send and manage the data to and from India and check the map work Indian editors did before publishing.

 After January 2004, many important things in the guides were cut to save money.
 The valued POI index was no longer updated.
 Thinner and cheaper paper was used in the map guides.
 The Irvine source department was closed and no customer corrections were taken or recorded.
 Many guides were no longer printed yearly.
 The book name was dropped to just Thomas Guide and colors changed to match Rand McNally colors and product line releases.
 The popular map store was closed at the Irvine building, which was the last TBM store to close as they had they shut the ones in San Francisco, downtown Los Angeles, and the South Coast Plaza Mall years earlier.
 The map guides still sell, but the famous digital map database is now outdated.
 Rand McNally now buys their map data and updates from the big map digital data companies like Tele Atlas and Navteq.
 They overlay the new streets on their old database for publication.

 Rand McNally/TBM no longer has any employees or customer service in California, after laying off the final Irvine headquarters employees in 2009.

-An updated Thomas Guide for Los Angeles and Orange Counties was published in 2021, three years after its previous update.
-Larry Thomas, majority owner of the Thomas Maps brand, noted that California state legislation requires police and fire vehicles to carry Thomas Guides, and that the brand sold 1,000 to 1,500 guides per year.
+An updated Thomas Guide for Los Angeles and Orange Counties was published in 2021, three years after its previous update; it was updated again in 2025.
+The only other Thomas Guide regularly updated is for San Diego County (2022 edition, being updated in June 2026).
+Larry Thomas, majority owner of the Thomas Maps brand, noted that California state legislation required police and fire vehicles to carry Thomas Guides, though as of 2025 that was no longer the case, and that the brand sold 1,000 to 1,500 guides per year.